pridiuksson/LOGIN25/README.md

 ![QR Code](qrcode_github.com.png)

-My name is Olle Pridiuksson
+# My name is Olle Pridiuksson
+### [About me](https://www.linkedin.com/pulse/my-journey-from-startup-founder-unemployed-job-seeker-pridiuksson-jfksf/) <-- click for context about the workshop and why I am presenting it for you.

 - Add me on LinkedIn: <https://www.linkedin.com/in/pridiuksson>
 - Follow me on instagram: <https://www.instagram.com/pridiuksson>